CubeRover

 CubeRover is a class of planetary rover with a standardized modular format meant to accelerate the pace of space exploration.
 The idea is equivalent to that of the successful CubeSat format, with standardized off-the-shelf components and architecture to assemble small units that will be all compatible, modular, and inexpensive.

 The rover class concept is being developed by Astrobotic Technology in partnership with Carnegie Mellon University, and it is partly funded by NASA awards.
-A Carnegie Mellon University initiative - completely independent of NASA awards - developed Iris, the first flightworthy cuberover.
-Its 2022 lunar mission will make CMU the first university in the world, and the first American entity, to successfully develop and pilot a lunar rover.
+A Carnegie Mellon University initiative - completely independent of NASA awards - developed Iris, the first flightworthy CubeRover.
+It was launched on 8 January 2024 along with Peregrine Mission One.
+Student engineers and researchers monitored and communicated with Iris rover in space via Carnegie Mellon Mission Control.
+Surface operations phased out along with landing of Peregrine lander due to excessive propellant leak.